The creator of the iconic SpongeBob SquarePants died at age 57 after he was diagnosed with Lou Gehrig's disease

 No words.
 Steve Hillenburg was a friend and immensely talented creator.
 We grew up together at Nickelodeon.
 Prayers for his family and legions of fans.
 You will be sorely missed, Steve. pic.twitter.com/iwaAggGb31— Butch Hartman (@realhartman) 27 de noviembre de 2018

-The series is known worldwide and according to CNN it is broadcast in 50 countries and has been translated into 200 languages.
+The series is known worldwide and according to CNN it is broadcast in 50 countries and has been translated IGNORE INTO 200 languages.
 SpongeBob has received 4 Emmys and is one of the most beloved cartoons for adults and children.

 LatinAmerican Post | Marcela Peñaloza